International Dairy Development

 Evolving dairy in developing countries

-Arla Foods is working in public-private partnerships with governments, NGO's, knowledge institutions and commercial partners in three of the fastest growing nations in the world; Nigeria, Bangladesh and Indonesia, to build more robust dairy value chains that are both financially, socially and environmentally sustainable.
+Arla Foods collaborates in public–private partnerships with governments, NGOs, knowledge institutions and commercial partners in three rapidly growing markets — Nigeria, Bangladesh and Indonesia.
+The aim is to strengthen local dairy value chains by improving economic viability, supporting local communities and reducing environmental impact.

 We sell our products in more than 140 countries around, and we can proudly say that means we’re bringing nutritious dairy to people in many corners of the earth.
 However, being a global company also means that we carry a responsibility to support the development of the dairy sector internationally.
 For us, that means supporting the development of dairy sectors that strive to be sustainable from a financial, social and environmental perspective.

 Many developing countries have rapidly growing populations and economies, which creates a demand for more nutritious food.
 At the same time, unstable weather and droughts caused by climate change are significant challenges for dairy farmers and the need to make the industry more sustainable is clear.
 Dairy can play a key role in providing nutrition for people around the world and improving livelihoods for millions of farmers, but environmental sustainability must be taken into account.
-Sharing our knowledge on how to run dairy farms and dairies with a focus on quality and sustainability across the dairy value chain will benefit both local farmers, the dairy industry and the people who will have better access to nutritious and affordable dairy products.
+Sharing knowledge on how to run dairy farms and dairies, with a focus on product quality and improving practices across the dairy value chain, can support local farmers and contribute to the development of the dairy sector.
+This may also help increase the availability of nutritious and affordable dairy products.

 Our main focus is on Nigeria, Bangladesh and Indonesia, where we are committed to improving the local dairy sector from cow to consumer.
 Read on to learn what we do to develop dairy in those countries.